jafingerhut/jafingerhut.github.com/clojure/clojurians-slack-archive-notes.md

 Browse clojurians-log: https://clojurians-log.clojureverse.org

+For several channels, the earliest messages recorded in clojurians-log go back to 2015.
+Others start later, e.g. because the channel was created later, and/or no one started logging the channel on clojurians-log until later.
+There are likely some 'gaps' in the middle where messages were not being logged.

 On Google, you can limit searches to any web site by appending `site:site-url` to the end of the search, e.g. to search for occurrences of `defmacro` only on the Clojurians log site, use the